MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/6-Exercise 5.md

     ```

 ## Task4: Prompt Updates

+**Goal:** Refine the bot's conversational prompts and configure function calling to enhance interaction quality and effectiveness in generating weekly reports.

 1. Update the `skprompt.txt` file in the *src/prompts/chat* folder.
 The final file can be referenced in [skprompt.txt](../../../Allfiles/Labs/Guided-Exercise5/skprompt.txt)
     ```txt
     You are a Teams Bot.
 Here is how you will act.